 Bunq offers a business account you will love.
 Photo: Bunq

 Bunq is another bank that’s probably more known for their excellent personal accounts.
-But if you run a business based in the Netherlands or Germany, then Bunq’s business account may be what you’re looking for.
+But if you run a business based in the Netherlands, Germany, Spain, Belgium, France, Austria, Italy, Ireland or Portugal and reside in the same country then Bunq’s business account may be what you’re looking for.

-It offers accounting integrations with many Dutch accounting systems (and some German).
+It offers accounting integrations with many accounting systems.
 And in case there’s not direct accounting connection you can request automatic monthly CSV exports to send to your accountant or upload to your own accounting software.

 Bunq Business comes with loads of other useful features, like multiple bank accounts, access for multiple users (to the whole account or just parts of it), and automatically setting aside VAT for your incoming payments so you’ll never come up short come tax day.

-Bunq also strives to be an ethical bank, with responsible investment policies and you can even take control over where your money is invested.
+Bunq also strives to be an ethical bank, with responsible investment policies and you can even take control over where your money is invested (Freedom of Choice).

 Bunq Business at a glance